SNUDerek/language_detection/README.md

 [Byte-based Multilingual NMT for Endangered Languages](https://aclanthology.org/2022.coling-1.388/) Zhang and Xu, 2022

-i'm sure there is a large body of using byte-based inputs, but i first saw the idea in this paper
+there is a large body of using byte-based inputs, but i first saw the idea in this paper

 ## requirements